freedomofpress/securedrop-docs/docs/development/documentation_guidelines.rst

 --------------------

 The user guides for SecureDrop contain screenshots of the web applications.
-To update these screenshots automatically you can run:
+To update these screenshots automatically you can run this command from within your main SecureDrop repository checkout:

 .. code:: sh